julialudac/naive_login/README.md

 The docker container of the server may be exited if the database is not ready.
 To run it:
 `docker start naive_server_1`

+# Content I can inspire from
+* Uses react
+* Open kind of a modal in the middle of the page